OpenFodder/openfodder/README.md

 #####Amiga Retail

-Use the WHDLoad installer on an Amiga to extract the game files, and copy all the extracted files into the Data/Amiga folder
+Use the WHDLoad installer on an Amiga (or WinUAE) to extract the game files, and copy all the extracted files into the Data/Amiga folder

 #####Amiga CD32 Retail